Rookout/terraform-azure-rookout-deployment/README.md

    ```

 ## Usage - Private (internal)
-In this deployment, both Rookout's components controller and datastore can be reached from virtual netwrok only (for deployment to existing one check next bullet). private hosted zone will be created, components url in the output of the module.
+In this deployment, both Rookout's components controller and datastore can be reached from virtual network only (for deployment to an existing virtual network, see the next section).
+A private hosted zone will be created.
+The output of the module is a components url

    ```hcl
    module "rookout" {